y-scope/clp/docs/src/user-guide/reference-json-search-syntax.md

 There are a few notable differences between CLP's search syntax and KQL:

-* CLP allows a value to contain leading wildcards.
+* CLP allows a value to contain leading wildcards, by default, whereas they must be explicitly enabled when using KQL with Elasticsearch.
-* CLP does not currently support fuzzy matches (e.g., misspellings) on a value whereas KQL on Elasticsearch may perform a fuzzy match depending on how the kv-pair was ingested.
+* CLP doesn't currently support fuzzy matches (e.g., misspellings) for a value, whereas KQL on Elasticsearch may perform a fuzzy match depending on how the kv-pair was ingested.
-* We don't support the following _shorthand_ syntax for matching one or more values with the same
+* CLP doesn't support the following _shorthand_ syntax for matching one or more values with the same
-  key: `key: (value1 or value2)`
+  key: `key: (value1 or value2)`.
+  * In CLP, this query can be written as `key: value1 OR key: value2`.
+* CLP doesn't support unquoted multi-word queries (e.g. `key: word1 word2`), whereas KQL allows it for queries that only contain a single predicate.
 * When querying for multiple kv-pairs in an array, CLP does not guarantee that all kv-pairs are in the same object, whereas KQL does.
   * For example, in CLP, the query `a: {"b": 0, "c": 0}` will match log events like